- Personal Injury

 - Concussions and traumatic brain injuries

-- Damage to the lung and diaphragm
+- Damage to the lungs and diaphragm

-- Injuries to the leg and/or knee
+- Injuries to the legs and/or knees

 - Lacerations from windows or flying glass

 - Spleen injuries